 Last week I got an e-mail in from a reader asking me what I thought the top ten most important things to know about full-timing were.
 It seemed like a good thing to make a post out of, and so I did.
 Yes, there are nine items not ten.
 I was looking for broad things that should be useful to everyone who wants to go full-timing and not just a certain people, and nine is what I came up with.

-I think it’ll be interesting to come back to this list in a year or so when I’ve been on the road for almost 16 months versus now at almost 3 months and see what all has changed, because I’m still constantly learning stuff and my list of what’s important is constantly evolving.
+I think it’ll be interesting to come back to this list in a year or so when I’ve been on the road for almost 16 months versus now at almost 3 months and see what all has changed (EDIT: The new list circa 2015 can be found here), because I’m still constantly learning stuff and my list of what’s important is constantly evolving.
 But for now, here they are:

 - Ponder long and hard about the RV you’re going to live in.
 This isn’t just a sometimes vacation home, you’ll be in it 7 days a week 365 days a year and it’s going to be a lot smaller than a home.
 It’ll always be there, so it’s important to research and wait until you find one that works well for you.